Services: Rehabilitation, Retraining/Adoption

 - Highlight the many good things that the racing industry is doing to support aftercare.

-Secretariat Center horses are selected to be ambassadors for the breed and the sport of racing.
-It is not a rescue facility.
+The Secretariat Center is a retraining and rehoming facility that selects horses to be ambassadors for the breed and the sport of racing.
 Horses are selected based on soundness of body and mind, temperament, and serviceability.

-Horses in the program learn new skill sets, addressing body, spirit, and mind, that gives them a basic foundation on which to build a new career.
-Because the campus is small—16 acres of paddocks and eight stalls—Secretariat Center houses 12 to 15 horses at a time.
-Once adopted, Secretariat Center horses are tracked for life to ensure their well being.
+Horses in the program learn new skill sets that give them a foundation on which to build a new career.
+Located on 22 beautiful acres in the Kentucky Horse Park, the Secretariat Center is home to 12 to 18 horses at a time in various stages of retraining.
+Once adopted, Secretariat Center horses are tracked for the entirety of their lives to ensure their well-being and safety.